webdevholland/100-days-of-code/log.md

 *

 **Thoughts:**
-* Time-consuming process to try to recreate code examples in CodePen (with comments!), updating this log.md and finally Tweeting about my progress.
+* Time-consuming process to try to recreate code examples in CodePen (with comments!), update this log.md and finally Tweet about my progress.
 * Maybe too much time spent documenting?
-Isn't documentation part of programmer's job?
+But isn't documentation part of programmer's job?
 In blog article by Andy Lester called "10 Things You Should Have Learned With Your Software Engineering Degree—or at Coding Boot Camp—but Probably Didn’t", item #6 was "Clear and effective written communication" (see Links for the day).
 * Started listening to JS course videos while driving to/from work; listened straight without pausing.
 * Would listen to same video twice on same day to make up for not pausing video, missing out on visuals and not taking any notes.